Asparagus and Shallots

 - When the oil shimmers, add the shallots.
 Sauté for 6 minutes.3 shallots

-- Add asparagus, garlic, salt and pepper and sauté for another 6 minutes.1 pound asparagus, 2 teaspoons garlic paste, 1/2 teaspoon sea salt, 1/8 teaspoon black pepper
+- Add asparagus, garlic, salt, and pepper and sauté for another 6 minutes.1 pound asparagus, 2 teaspoons garlic paste, 1/2 teaspoon sea salt, 1/8 teaspoon black pepper

-- Plate with a main dish.
+- Plate with a main dish and eat and enjoy.

 Notes